ossobv/salt-minion-playbook/README.md

-Role Name
+salt-minion-playbook
 =========

-Ansible role which installs the latest version of the salt-minion and adds an entry to the `/etc/hosts` file.
+Ansible playbook which installs the latest version of the salt-minion and adds an entry to the `/etc/hosts` file.

 Requirements
 ------------